spotinst/help/src/docs/ocean/features/labels-and-taints.md

 Format: `aws.spot.io/instance-<object>`, for example, `aws.spot.io/instance-category`

-Apply these labels to a workload's constraints (nodeSelector, node affinity, etc.) to reflect instance types.
+Apply these labels to a workload's constraints (nodeSelector, node affinity, etc.) to reflect instance type properties.
 For example, constrain workloads to run on any M6, M7, or R7 family.
+This avoids manually listing all instance types per family.

 The instance labels are as follows: